 Thermo Fisher Scientific faced several challenges when demonstrating the Invitrogen Attune NxT Flow Cytometer, a complex, combined instrument and software solution.
 Product demonstrations required technical sales specialists and impeccable coordination between internal teams, in addition to demo model availability and exorbitant shipping and set-up costs.

 To overcome these challenges, Thermo Fisher Scientific decided on an interactive, 3D product application to virtually supplement physical product demonstrations.
 They turned to Kaon Interactive given the power of the Kaon High Velocity Marketing Platform® to provide offline access to unlimited users, instant updates and deployment through the cloud, the ability to include evergreen content marketing pieces, and application extensibility after the initial launch.

 “We built the Kaon application from the ground up.
 We truly believed this would be the difference-maker in helping Thermo Fisher Scientific demonstrate to our prospects why our products and solutions were the right choice for them,” said Patricia Sardina, global market development manager of Flow Cytometry at Thermo Fisher Scientific.

-The Invitrogen Flow Cytometry interactive, 3D demonstration application includes a product tour of the Attune NxT Flow Cytometer instrument with nine animations illustrating, with photo-realistic quality, the workflow and software benefits of the instrument.
+The Invitrogen Flow Cytometry interactive, 3D demonstration application includes a product tour of the Attune NxT Flow Cytometer instrument with nine flow cytometry animations illustrating, with photo-realistic quality, the workflow and Attune NxT software benefits.